jasny/dotkey/README.md

 ### Copy

-By default the target is modified in place.
+By default, the target is modified in place.
 With the `onCopy()` factory method, a copy will be made instead.

 ```php
 use Jasny\DotKey\DotKey;